bob-california/fileserver/README.md

-# FastAPI fileserver with SQLite
+# FastAPI fileserver with SQLite and Celery

 Simple file server used to get files in the file system based on their SHA-256 hash.